AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-17-add-a-contact-form-to-your-website-for-free-with-formspree.md

 keywords: [free contact form, formspree]
 tags: [dev, frontend, forms]
 isCanonical: true
+lastUpdated: 2020-05-27
 ---

+> **Update**: This blog post was originally written before Formspree gave you the option of generating unique/random endpoints, allowing you to hide your email from your HTML.
+The new process simply requires that you [register with Formspree](https://formspree.io/register).
+It's still free :)

 [Formspree](https://formspree.io/) is an online platform that makes it easy for you to add a free contact form to your website.
 It even has paid plans and integrations with other apps, like Slack, Mailchimp, and more.
 Setting it up takes no more than a few minutes, so let's get started!